About EUFA

 Vilnius University

-Based on the lists of 53 feature films and 15 documentaries from the European Film Award Selections 2021, five films were nominated for the 6th European University Film Award.
+Based on the European Film Awards Feature and Documentary Film Selections 2024, five films were nominated for the 8th European University Film Award.